michaelhb/superplot/README.rst

 * prettytable
 * simpleyaml
 * appdirs
-* pygtk
 * numpy
 * scipy
 * matplotlib
 * pandas
 * joblib
+* PyGObject or PyGtk

-While pip will attempt to download and build these libraries if they are not installed (with the exception of matplotlib), this can be a lengthy and/or fragile process for pygtk and the scientific libraries.
-Installation of pygtk, numpy, scipy, matplotlib and pandas via your operating system's package manager, or by installing a scientific python distribution such as Python(x,y) *before* installing superplot is recommended (and in the case of matplotlib, required).
+The GUI should work with either PyGObject (gtk3, preferred) or PyGtk (gtk2, deprecated).
+While pip will attempt to download and build these libraries if they are not installed (with the exception of matplotlib), this can be a lengthy and/or fragile process for PyGObject/PyGtk and the scientific libraries.
+Installation of PyGObject/PyGtk, numpy, scipy, matplotlib and pandas via your operating system's package manager, or by installing a scientific python distribution such as Python(x,y) *before* installing superplot is recommended (and in the case of matplotlib, required).

 On Ubuntu, this can be accomplished with the following commands::
+    sudo apt-get install python-gi python-gi-cairo gir1.2-gtk-3.0  # PyGObject sudo apt-get install python-gtk2-dev  # PyGtk

-    sudo apt-get install git python-pip python-numpy python-scipy python-pandas  libfreetype6-dev python-gtk2-dev python-matplotlib
+    sudo apt-get install libfreetype6-dev git python-pip python-numpy python-scipy python-pandas python-matplotlib

 The version of matplotlib supplied by Ubuntu may not be compiled with GTK support.
 If this is the case, building matplotlib via pip could fix the problem::